 Start in Ambleside to walk this lowland Lake District classic.
 Loughrigg Tarn and Rydal Water are the highlights but the crossing under Lily Tarn near Ambleside is also memorable.

-Read the book of Dorothy Wordsworth about her walking experiences around this area, a tough lady!
+Read the book of Dorothy Wordsworth (sister of William) about her walking experiences around this area, a tough lady!

 Do not miss Loughrigg Terrace.
-On leaving Loughrigg Tarn on the road the footpath leaves on the rigght only a few metres past the junction on the road.
+On leaving Loughrigg Tarn on the road the footpath leaves to the right only a few metres past the junction on the road.

 Your email address will not be published.
 Required fields are marked *